-And the last venue eventually is: Geology for Human Life – the venue presents an enthralling nature’s activity.
+And the last venue eventually is: Geology for Human Life – the venue presents an enthralling nature activity.
 People can see many things there, like mineral utilization, exploration, and exploitation commotion.
 In other words, visitors may get information and deep insight into the surface of the earth in common.

 In some way, the venue is a little bit more spacious and lonesome.
 Often there are not so many people scrolling or roaming the venue.
 Quite different from the others, some spot in this venue has soothing and tranquil atmospheres.
 The venue suits well for visitors who want to take some photos without many people around.

 There are nearby tourist spots and supporting facilities within the area of Geology Museum Bandung.
 Not only those related to the museum’s vast collection but also many else.
 Visitors may roam and make use of those available facilities.
-Hence, the museum never lacks visitors since their environment is family-friendly.
+Hence, the museum never lacks visitors since its environment is family-friendly.

 For example, there is a culinary spot to please the hungry belly.
 Geology Museum Bandung also has a spacious auditorium, perfect for various purposes like seminary lectures even students trip.
-A smaller room with a capacity of up to 40 individuals, suit for academic purposes, discussion, and meetings.
+A smaller room with a capacity of up to 40 individuals, suited for academic purposes, discussion, and meetings.
 It also has other vital facilities for visitors such as a mosque, gift shop, toilets, and polyclinics.

 How To Get To Geology Museum Bandung

 Visitors can reach the location of the museum with ease.
 Situated in the middle of Bandung City, there is plenty of public transportation option.
-But the easiest way, of course, is by using the ride-hail apps services.
+But the easiest way, of course, is by using the ride-hail app services.
 From Bandung city square, it takes only a 10-minute motorbike ride.
 The ride fare will cost less than Rp10.000 for a single trip.

 While with a car using a ride-hail application like GoCar or Grabcar, the cost is about Rp30.000 for a single trip.
 The cheapest ride is by using public transportation scattered around the city.
-To get there from Bandung downtown, Alun-Alun or the Asia Afrika street.
+To get there from Bandung downtown, Alun-Alun or Asia Afrika Street.
 Head to bus shelter TMB Halte Perintis Kemerdekaan.